Will AI replace designers in 2026? A data report

 My bet: Claude Design will do to throwaway internal visuals what Canva did to stock graphics.
 It'll eat a lot of the "I need a pitch deck slide by Tuesday" or "can you whip up a landing page mockup" work that used to clog junior designer calendars.
 It won't touch the deeper work.
 Brand direction, systems thinking, the back-and-forth with clients where real design decisions get made.
 You can read more in depth in my recent article.

 One thing worth tracking.
-Claude Design runs on Claude Opus 4.7, Anthropic's most capable vision model to date, and the ceiling will keep rising.
+Claude Design runs on Claude Opus 4.7, Anthropic's most capable vision model for design, and the ceiling will keep rising.
 You want to be in the position where a rising ceiling just means better first drafts for you to work from.
 The actual job stays yours.

 What to hand off to AI without guilt